binhcn/tech-bank/kafka.md

 - a logical grouping of partitions
 - the process of publishing and consuming messages based on topic definition
 - it is just a way of scaling data

+---

+How does consumer group read message?
+- read message by offset
+- periodically commit offset
+- in case of failure or restart, resume reading from last committed offset